backstage/backstage/docs/frontend-system/architecture/20-extensions.md

 ### Extension data uniqueness

 Note that you are **not** allowed to repeat the same data reference in the outputs, or return multiple values for the same reference.
 Multiple outputs for the same reference will conflict with each other and cause an error.
 If you want to output multiple values of the same TypeScript type you should create separate references for each value.
-That in turn means that overly generic extension data references a bad idea, for example a generic "string" type.
+That in turn means that overly generic extension data references are a bad idea, for example a generic "string" type.
 Instead create separate references for each type of data that you want to share.

 ```tsx
 const extension = createExtension({